strontic/strontic.github.io/xcyclopedia/library/msdt.exe-152D4C9F63EFB332CCB134C6953C0104.md

 ## Possible Misuse

 *The following table contains possible examples of `msdt.exe` being misused.
-While `msdt.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `msdt.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --